CHARBONNEAU

 The post office in Charbonneau was closed sometime in the 1960s.
 The post office stamp window, clerk's area, etc., is now part of the Lewis and Clark Trail Museum in Alexander, ND.
 Alexander is about halfway between Williston and Watford City on highway US 85.
 Evert Makinen Williston 10-12-00

 UPDATE: One correction on Charbonneau, ND.
 The town is in McKenzie County, not Dunn County as someone said.
 It's about 18-20 miles south of Williston and a few miles west.
 The townsite is in township 151N-102W.
 This is at least 30 miles or so away from Dunn County, as the mule plies.
-It's on the old Northern Pacific RR grade (no rails there anymore - but an old grain elevator is) about 5 or 6 miles west of US 85 on State 200 and then a couple miles south on a graded county road.
-An added benefit of visiting Charbonneau is going west to Cartwright (not deserted) and in the general vicinity visiting a RR drawbridge and the only RR tunnel in North Dakota.
+It's on the old Great Northern RR grade (no rails there anymore - but an old grain elevator is) about 5 or 6 miles west of US 85 on State 200 and then a couple miles south on a graded county road.
+An added benefit of visiting Charbonneau is going west to Cartwright (not deserted) and in the general vicinity visiting a RR lift bridge and the only RR tunnel in North Dakota.
 Best wishes, Evert Makinen Williston

 BACK